What is anxiety disorder? Anxiety Disorder Definition:

-So, you know about anxiety now Darling following on from our past blog posts, but what exactly is an anxiety disorder?
 When we are diagnosed with Anxiety, this refers to Generalised Anxiety Disorder, also known as GAD, hence the fact that the diagnostic questionnaire often used is the GAD-7.
-As it sounds GAD is general anxiety on a day to day basis with no specific trigger, just generally feeling anxious.
+As it sounds General Anxiety Disorder (GAD) is general anxiety on a day to day basis with no specific trigger, just generally feeling anxious.
 Now we have all been there Darling, haven’t we? when you last washed your pink sweater with your white jeans, or when you can’t remember much the morning after the night before.

 So, when does it become a problem?
 Well as we suggested in our last blog anxiety is a problem when it is happening more often than not, it has lasted for some time and because of it we are changing the way we live our life.
 This is an anxiety disorder.
 However, because not all humans are made the same Darling, it may be the case that an individual harbours specific symptoms akin to a particular anxiety disorder.